AlgyJr/ios_guides/Understanding-Swift.md

 }
 ```

-The return type of makeIncrementer is () -> Int.
+The return type of `makeIncrementer` is `() -> Int`.
 This means that it returns a function, rather than a simple value.
 The function it returns has no parameters, and returns an Int value each time it is called.

-The makeIncrementer(forIncrement:) function defines an integer variable called runningTotal, to store the current running total of the incrementer that will be returned.
+The `makeIncrementer(forIncrement:)` function defines an integer variable called `runningTotal`, to store the current running total of the incrementer that will be returned.
 This variable is initialized with a value of 0.

-The makeIncrementer(forIncrement:) function has a single Int parameter with an external name of forIncrement, and a local name of amount.
-The argument value passed to this parameter specifies how much runningTotal should be incremented by each time the returned incrementer function is called.
+The `makeIncrementer(forIncrement:)` function has a single Int parameter with an external name of `forIncrement`, and a local name of `amount`.
+The argument value passed to this parameter specifies how much `runningTotal` should be incremented by each time the returned `incrementer` function is called.

-makeIncrementer defines a nested function called incrementer, which performs the actual incrementing.
-This function simply adds amount to runningTotal, and returns the result.
+`makeIncrementer` defines a nested function called `incrementer`, which performs the actual incrementing.
+This function simply adds `amount` to `runningTotal`, and returns the result.

-When considered in isolation, the nested incrementer() function might seem unusual:
+When considered in isolation, the nested `incrementer()` function might seem unusual:

 ```swift
 func incrementer() -> Int {